 For the next dozen years Broomhall, in his role as a superintendent of the Mangyan work in Mindoro, Philippines, was a regular participant in the Overseas Council of the OMF.
 Then, in the mid-1960s, his family moved to England where he took up the role of Candidates Secretary while Janet served as Women Candidates Secretary.
 Upon retiring in 1976, he began to write Hudson Taylor and China’s Open Century.
 This kept him occupied for the next decade and has proven an inspiration to many thankful readers ever since.
 In his last years he made two visits to renew his connections with the Nosu and was well remembered and warmly welcomed.
 He died in Tunbridge Wells, on 11 May 1994.

-Trip to China in 1988 to reconnect with the Nosu.
+Photos from his trip to China in 1988 to reconnect with the Nosu

 Broomhall as practicing missiologist